manfredspitze/python-templates/efficiency-in-planning-documenting.md

-To determine whether your new approach to lesson planning is actually saving you time, you'll want to set up a process that allows you to track and measure the time you spend on lesson planning, and then evaluate the effect of each principle (Pareto Principle, Occam’s Razor, Pomodoro Technique) individually and together.
+To determine whether your new approach to lesson planning is actually saving you time, you'll want to set up a process that allows you to track and measure the time you spend on lesson planning, and then evaluate the effect of each principle (Pareto Principle, Occam’s Razor, Pomodoro Technique) individually and in combination.

+### Key Metrics to Track:
+To quantify your time savings and effectiveness, here are some key metrics you might want to track weekly:
+   - **Total hours spent on lesson planning**
+   - **Time per task (objectives, materials, assignments, etc.)**
+   - **Student feedback** (engagement, satisfaction with lessons)
+   - **Your personal satisfaction with the lesson planning process**

 Here’s how you can go about it: